awwali44/alx-low_level_programming/0x01-variables_if_else_while/README.md

- at the root of the folder of the project
+file, at the root of the folder of the project